CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/orderless-production.md

 ### Master Data

-Define Document Series for the Orderless Production Document:
+To use Orderless Production, define the document series for the Orderless Production Document.:

 ![Document Numbering](./media/orderless-production/orderless-production-numbering.webp)

-You can check [here](../system-initialization/document-numbering.md) how to set up a document series.
+For detailed instructions on setting up a document series, check [here](../system-initialization/document-numbering.md).

 ### Bill of Material

-When performing orderless production, all items and resources within the Bill of Material and Production Process must be set as "Backflushed."
+All items and resources within the Bill of Material and Production Process must be set as "Backflushed" to ensure smooth orderless production.

 ### Orderless Production Template

-To reduce the time to enter the items to be produced in an orderless method, a template can be created listing all the items to be produced.

-This template can be selected in the Orderless Production Document, and all the data is copied into the form.
+To simplify data entry, users can create an Orderless Production Template listing all items to be produced.
+When selected in the Orderless Production Document, the template automatically populates the form with relevant data, including associated CoProducts and Scrap.

-If an Item has associated CoProducts and Scrap, these are automatically added to the form.

 ![Orderless Production Template](./media/orderless-production/orderless-production-template.webp)